tejib/mypythonrepo/README.md

 # mypythonrepo
-Repo for Python done with Acloud Guru
+Repo for Python -- Automating in AWS